jackiehjm/stx-docs/doc/source/storage/kubernetes/configure-an-external-netapp-deployment-as-the-storage-backend.rst

 .. _configure-netapps-using-a-private-docker-registry:

 -------------------------------------------------
-Configure Netapps Using a Private Docker Registry
+Configure NetApps Using a Private Docker Registry
 -------------------------------------------------

 Use the ``docker_registries`` parameter to pull from the local registry rather